leegee1080/Quest-Dream/README.md

       - [x] button is un-clickable when the hero is not unlocked yet
       - [x] clicking on a locked hero unlocks it and spends the correct money
    - [x] how to play button
-   - [ ] options menu to turn off music and/or sounds
+   - [x] options menu to turn off music and/or sounds
+   - [ ] add some kind of hint to each hero choice with a discription of each hero's abilities
 - [x] Sound system
    - [x] as a class child of game controller
    - [x] functions to play sounds based on string in func called